Terry's Second Site Tips

 On the Edit Tag Group screen I've entered data in these fields:

-In assigning Tags to Groups, Second Site examines first all Panel Groups, in the order in which they appear in the list on the Pages > Tag Groups screen, then all Body Groups.
+In assigning Tags to Groups, Second Site examines first all Panel Groups, in the order in which they appear in the list in the Pages > Person Entry section, then all Body Groups.
 If the Exclude option is checked in each Group, Tags that appear in earlier Groups do not appear again in later one even if they would otherwise be included.

 Other types of Panel Groups have other options on their corresponding tabs.
 Help explains them fully; to access it press the F1 key while the Edit Tag Group screen is displayed.